Seedance 2.0 by Bytedance AI video generator | HeyGen

 What can I create with Seedance 2?

-Seedance 2 generates cinematic, on-brand video from text prompts, reference imagery and storyboards.
-Use it for ads, trailers, explainers, social edits and full-length scenes with consistent characters and camera direction.
+Seedance 2 generates cinematic, on-brand video from text prompts, reference imagery, and storyboards.
+Use it for ads, trailers, explainers, social cuts, and full-length scenes with consistent characters and camera direction.

 Is Seedance 2.0 free to try?

 Yes.
-You can try Seedance 2.0 free on HeyGen with credits included in every account, no credit card needed to get started.
-Once you’ve tested it, paid plans unlock higher resolutions, longer clips and more generations per month.
+You can try Seedance 2.0 free on HeyGen with credits included in every account, no credit card required to start.
+Once you’ve tested it, paid plans unlock higher resolutions, longer clips, and more generations per month.

 How do I use Seedance 2.0 in HeyGen?